justinalsing/dlmmc/README.md

 `jupyter-nbconvert --to notebook --execute --ExecutePreprocessor.timeout=100000 dlm_validation_tests.ipynb`

+**Installation with pip (at your own risk)**

-Note: Anaconda is not a _requirement_ for installing dlmmc, but is recommended because it works robustly with pystan.
+Anaconda is not a _requirement_ for installing dlmmc, but is recommended because it works robustly with pystan.
 If you would rather use a different python distribution and `pip3` for installing dependencies, you are welcome to (at your own risk); see the [pystan readthedocs](https://pystan.readthedocs.io/en/latest/installation_beginner.html) for advice on installing pystan using `pip3` if you run into problems.
+Note that if you do not use Anaconda you will also have to install the other dependencies listed above, ie., `pip3 install numpy scipy ipython[all] jupyter matplotlib netCDF4 pystan`.

+**Platforms**

-Platforms: dlmmc has been successfully installed on Mac, Linux and Windows.
+dlmmc has been successfully installed on Mac, Linux and Windows.
 Note that there are some limitations to the functionality of [pystan on Windows](https://pystan.readthedocs.io/en/latest/windows.html), but these do not restrict the use of the dlmmc package for Windows users.

 ### Usage